NewbranLTD/gulp-server-io/README.md

 Once you use the mock option, all your proxies definition will be overwritten by the mock JSON path.

+*NEW @ 1.4.0* I have added a watcher to your JSON file, so whenever you edit your mock JSON data file, the mock server will automatically restart.

 ## CLI

 You can also use it as a cli tool if you install this globally. *Please note we switch to `meow` instead of `yargs` from 1.3 so the option will be different.*